 Effectively parenting your children after a divorce is definitely not an easy task.
 There are many different types of mediation for divorced couples that may offer different styles of support.
 Although there are many different types of mediation that you can use, they all offer significant benefits for divorced parents.
-Utilizing a parenting intermediary to improve you as co-parents is always highly recommended.
+Utilizing a parenting intermediary to improve you as co-parents can be recommended.

 What is a parenting intermediary?

 A parenting intermediary is term generally used to describe a mediator who remains neutral between co-parents in order to observe their behavior and interaction with one another.
 It’s obvious that both co-parents share a common interest, their child.
 A parenting intermediary would help co-parents to understand how they can be more aware of their child’s needs above their own.
 As a parenting intermediary oversees both co-parents they are able to walk them through all of the issues that need to be resolved in a more effective manner.
 Since a parenting intermediary is a neutral third party, they are not able to give advice to either co-parent; they must remain neutral to matter what.